jamesbontempo/btreemap/README.md

 ## Benchmarks

 Twenty rounds of benchmark tests were conducted to compare `btreemap` with `sorted-btree` and `bplus-index`.
-Each test involved the following for ascending and descending integer keys, and randomly generated keys integer and character keys:
+Each test involved the following for ascending and descending integer keys, and randomly generated mix of integer and character keys:
 * Inserting key/value pairs in batches of 1000, 10000, 100000, and 1000000
 * Retrieving values for a random 20% of the keys
 * Updating values for a random 10% of the keys